sugaryourcoffee/secondhand/doc/database.md

 * Value of returns
 * Average value of returns
 * Profit
+* Lists with no sold items
+* Lists with revenue less than 20 EUR

 We want to query the database directly within MySQL and later on implement the statistics within the secondhand application.